 Read on to learn the most important accessible home modifications.
 These ADA-focused changes will support a safer space for the elderly or disabled people in your life.

-What Are the Most Important Home Modifications to Make for Senior Safety?
+What Are the Most Important Home Modifications for the Elderly and Disabled?

 Bathtubs, Showers, and Toilets